-Forty (40) bus stop locations have been identified for such improvements and design is expected to begin in early 2023.
+Forty (40) bus stop locations have been identified for such improvements and design is expected to begin in early 2024.
+In late 2024, VTA will perform an audit of existing transit signal priority along the corridor and consider policy and technology upgrades.